Why Choose Metcalf for DUI Defense in Tampa?

 DUI Checkpoint Did Not Comply with Standards:

-Many states like Florida allow the police to conduct DUI/sobriety checkpoints.
+Many states, like Florida, allow the police to conduct DUI/sobriety checkpoints.
 However, these roadblocks must meet certain standards to be constitutional.
 These standards require a law enforcement agency to adopt written guidelines before implementing a checkpoint.
 These guidelines must detail how the checkpoint will be conducted and which vehicles will be stopped.
-Which vehicles are stopped should be predetermined and not a matter of police discretion, which could lead to discrimination.
 We will carefully review how the DUI checkpoint was operated to determine if it met or violated the necessary standards.

-Florida DUI law states you can be charged if you were driving or in actual physical control of a vehicle.
+Under Florida law, a DUI charge can apply not only to those actively driving but also to anyone in actual physical control of a vehicle.
 This has led some people who are sleeping off their drinks to be arrested and charged, even though the vehicle was not in motion.
 If you were not driving the vehicle, a DUI lawyer may argue that you were not in actual physical control of the vehicle at the time of the arrest.
+This can create an interesting dilemma when it comes to DUIs involving driverless cars.

 If the prosecutor wishes to use the results of a breath, blood, or urine test in court, then that test must have been administered correctly, using reliable and properly calibrated equipment, and by an individual with the proper qualifications.
-We will scrutinize how your breath, blood, or urine sample was tested to determine if the results are reliable or whether some flaw makes the results unreliable and inappropriate for admission in court.
+Our Tampa DUI lawyers will scrutinize how your breath, blood, or urine sample was tested to determine if the results are reliable or whether some flaw makes the results unreliable and inappropriate for admission in court.

-In Florida, all breath tests since 2007 have conducted on the Intoxilyzer 8000.
-The Florida Department of Law Enforcement has written its own rules on inspecting this outdated machine to make sure the results are “accurate.”
-There is a significant margin for error, and many factors can influence the test results.
-Knowing the ins-and-outs of the testing and inspection rules is crucial to establishing that the results of your breath test are unreliable.
+Since 2007, Florida has relied on the Intoxilyzer 8000 for all breath tests.
+The Florida Department of Law Enforcement has established its own inspection rules for this older device to ensure results are “accurate.”
+However, the machine has a notable margin of error, and numerous factors can affect the test outcomes.
+Knowing the ins and outs of the testing and inspection rules is crucial to establishing that the results of your breath test are unreliable.

 - 50 hours of community service

-If your BAC is above 0.15% at the time of the DUI stop, you face higher fines, longer-term of possible jail time, and the requirement to install and use an ignition interlock device on your vehicle for at least 6 months.
+If your BAC exceeds 0.15% at the time of arrest, penalties can increase significantly.
+This may include higher fines, longer jail terms, and a mandatory ignition interlock device installed on your vehicle for at least 6 months.

 Second DUI With a BAC Under 0.15%